particle-iot/docs/src/content/getting-started/hardware/cellular-overview.md

 This table lists SKUs by the type of SIM.
 There are four possible Particle SIM cards:

 - EtherSIM is used in all current devices and upcoming devices
-- Type KA is used in all non-EtherSIM LTE Cat M1 devices: Boron LTE BRN402, B Series SoM B402, Tracker SoM T402, Tracker One ONE402, E Series LTE E402, Electron LTE ELC402
+- Type KA is used in all non-EtherSIM LTE Cat M1 devices: Boron LTE BRN402, B-Series SoM B402, Tracker SoM T402, Tracker One ONE402, E-Series LTE E402, Electron LTE ELC402
-- Type KV is used in the Boron 2G/3G BRN310, B Series SoM B523, Tracker SoM T523, Tracker One ONE523
+- Type KV is used in the Boron 2G/3G BRN310, B-Series SoM B523, Tracker SoM T523, Tracker One ONE523
-- Type T is used in the E Series E310 and Electron (U260, U270, G350)
+- Type T is used in the E-Series E310 and Electron (U260, U270, G350)

 {{!-- BEGIN do not edit content below, it is automatically generated 8747e7eb-420e-425e-882c-e10117b77620 --}}